 Types of personal injury cases we handle at NST Law

-Personal injury law allows victims to recover damages when negligence leads to accidents that cause serious injuries.
-We have represented clients in variable circumstances, including car accidents, truck accidents, motorcycle accidents, workers’ compensation, wrongful death, nursing home neglect, and dangerous pharmaceutical drugs and medical devices.
-We also represent clients in a variety of other cases, including negligent security, medical malpractice, and product liability.
+Personal injury law, or civil law, allows victims to recover damages when negligent parties cause accidents and serious injuries.
+We have represented clients in a variety of types of cases, including car accidents, truck accidents, motorcycle accidents, boating accidents workers’ compensation, wrongful death, nursing home abuse and neglect, and dangerous pharmaceutical drugs and medical devices.

 Car accidents are the most common cause of personal injuries in Nashville.
-Nashville motorists experience an average of 360 car accidents resulting in death or severe injury every year.
+Nashville motorists experience an average of 360 car wrecks resulting in death or severe injury every year.
 Many of these involve pedestrians.
 Car accidents in Nashville are often the result of speeding, driving under the influence, and distracted driving.

-Trucks weigh as much as 20–30 times more than passenger vehicles, a fact that dramatically increases the potential for severe injury and death in an accident.
+A tractor-trailer weighs as much as 20–30 times more than passenger vehicles, dramatically increasing the potential for severe injury and death in an accident.
 There were 173 truck accidents in Nashville in 2021, which is rising.
 While all motorists should drive with care, truck drivers are professionally trained and have a greater duty of care.

 Fatalities in motorcycle accidents are 29 times more likely than in passenger vehicles.
 Motorcyclists are vulnerable to severe injuries in a crash due to the inherent absence of crash protection in motorcycles.